Black Nirvana

-"Black Nirvana" is a song by Italian singer Elodie.
-It was written by Elodie, Federica Abbate, Jacopo Ettorre, Leonardo Grillotti, Federico Mercuri, Giordano Cremona and Eugenio Maimone, and produced by the collective Itaca.
+"Black Nirvana" is a song co-written and recorded by Italian singer Elodie.
+It was released by Island Records on 31 May 2024 as the lead single from the singer's fifth studio album, Mi ami mi odi.

-It was released by Island Records on 31 May 2024 as the lead single from the singer's fifth studio album Mi ami mi odi.
-It peaked at number seven on the Italian singles chart.
+It was written by Elodie, Federica Abbate and Jacopo Ettorre and composed by Leonardo Grillotti, Federico Mercuri, Giordano Cremona and Eugenio Maimone, and produced by the collective ITACA.
+The song peaked at number seven on the Italian singles chart.

 Music video

 The music video for the song, directed by Attilio Cusani, was released on YouTube on the same day.